 CHAGAS RAPID TEST: Chembio has completed development of a rapid test for the detection of antibodies to Chagas Disease.
 This product was developed in collaboration with a consortium of researchers in Latin America.
 Chagas Disease is found only in Latin America and is named after Carlos Chagas, a Brazilian doctor who first described the disease about 100 years ago.
 There are estimated to be 16-18 million Chagas Disease cases globally resulting in 21,000 deaths annually, with an estimated 300,000 new cases each year.
 It is transmitted by a parasitic bug which lives in cracks and crevices of poor-quality houses usually in rural areas, through blood transfusion or congenitally from infected mother to fetus.
-There is an effective therapy available to treat the early chronic phase.
+There is an effective therapy available to treat the early chronic phase, and there are now programs being planned for the screening of children in rural areas with the use of a rapid test.
+We believe that Chembio is well positioned to participate in these programs.